ptkeens/neo-data-project/README.md

 It is quite easy to grasp that the cost of a false positive that results in an extra launch of a $330 million dollar spacecraft pales in comparison to almost $6 trillion.
 In fact, we would have to have *17,727* false positives to match the cost of a strike that takes out Los Angeles.
 Obviously, this is all hypothetical, but coming up with costs for something like this is quite difficult.
 To come up with real figures, a significant amount of time would need to be spent gathering data about natural disaster recovery costs, any/all data about actual impact restorations, the costs of monitoring NEO objects for both resources (satellites, radar, software) as well as man-hours, the costs of a data science team to build, train, deploy, & monitor the model, etc etc.

+## License

+ The MIT License (MIT)
+ Copyright (c) 2023 Peter Keens
+ Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+ The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Contact Information
 Peter Thomas Keens: [Email](mailto:peter.t.keens@vanderbilt.edu)